Why choose us for breast cancer care?

 You’ll receive support and extra attention so you can focus on feeling better.
 Our breast cancer nurse navigator coordinates services and helps you push past challenges related to your care.
 You may also receive therapies to prevent side effects from getting in the way of your recovery.

 Get more information about our breast cancer program.

 What you need to know about breast cancer

 - It’s possible to have cancer without a lump in your breast.
 And having a lump doesn’t always mean you have breast cancer.
 The best way to know is by seeing experienced breast cancer specialists such as the ones at Mays Cancer Center, home to UT Health San Antonio MD Anderson.

-- Some people face a higher breast cancer risk due to gene abnormalities (mutations) passed down in families.
+- Some people have a higher risk of breast cancer due to their family history.
+Families can pass down gene mutations (changes) that may cause cancer.
 But in most cases, breast cancer affects people with no family history.

 - On rare occasions, men get breast cancer.
 In addition to experts in breast cancer surgery in women, our team includes one of the few surgeons in South Texas who specialize in male breast cancer.

 How to talk to your doctor about breast cancer